thanpolas/toddmotto.github.io/_posts/2014-07-23-opinionated-angular-js-styleguide-for-teams.md

 ### Module definitions

 Angular modules can be declared in various ways, either stored in a variable or using the getter syntax.
-Use the getter syntax at all times.
+Use the getter syntax at all times ([angular recommended](https://docs.angularjs.org/guide/module)).

 ###### Bad:
 {% highlight javascript %}